 As you can see, car insurance is significantly more expensive when you’re a very young driver, and it starts going down as you get more experience on the road.
-Once you’re over the proverbial hill, however, the rates start to climb back up again.
+Once you’re over the proverbial hill, the rates start to climb back up again.

-Why Is Car Insurance So Much More Expensive For Young Drivers?
+Car Insurance For Young Drivers

-We promise it’s nothing personal.
+Why is car insurance so much more expensive for young drivers?
+It's nothing personal.
 Insurance companies are in the business of making money, and they do so by calculating how risky each particular driver is and charging appropriately.

 It almost always pays to shop around for car insurance, too.
 The more you compare rates, the more information you’ll have to help you make the best decision.

 If you are a young person living at home, it almost always makes sense to be on your family car insurance plan—especially if your parents are footing the bill.
 Having multiple cars under the same policy could net you a multi-car discount.